nowa75/git-packt-course/README.md

 gcb &lt;title&gt;

 change on master <code>(resolving conflict?)</code>
 adding a line for rebasing example.
+Then more changes on `myfeatures` branch.

 change on `realwork` branch